thorbjornium/Software-Manual/src/cloud-architecture.md

 ## **Disaster Recovery**

-After completing this episode, you should be able to:

-Discuss the topic of disaster recovery (DR) as it applies to cloud technology

-**Description:** In this episode, you will learn about the topic of disaster recovery (DR) as it applies to cloud technology.
-This includes topics such as recovery time objective (RTO), recovery point objective (RPO), host site, warm site, and cold site.

-### **Disaster Recovery**

 Recovery Time Objective (RTO) - A Recovery Time Objective (RTO) is the targeted duration within which a business process or service must be restored after a disruption or outage.
 It represents the maximum acceptable downtime tolerated by an organization and is typically defined in terms of hours, minutes, or seconds.

 Recovery Point Objective (RPO) - Recovery Point Objective (RPO) is the maximum tolerable amount of data loss measured in time before a disruption or outage.
 It represents the point in time to which data must be recovered after an incident, and is typically expressed in terms of minutes, hours, or days.